 If you’re renting out your house or property, it goes without saying that you want to make sure someone is paying rent as often as possible.
 Every month where the place sits empty is a month where you don’t make any income, and that can put a real strain on your mortgage.

 Don’t feel bad about advertising for new tenants even if you’re full.
 You never know when someone is going to give notice.
 Don’t let applications sit idly when you could have processed them sooner and gotten a tenant into your place quicker.
-Acting fast and being efficient is a big part of being a landlord and a big part of ensuring that your mortgage gets paid properly.
+Acting fast and being efficient is a big part of being a landlord and a big part of ensuring that your mortgage gets paid properly therefore allowing you to avoid running into trouble.

 Sell the House on the Open Market